-Nepal is a multi-cultural nation.
+Nepal is a multi-ethnic and multi-cultural nation.
 Here, people value their culture and customs more.
-Some of their customs you will find interesting, some strange and others beyond scientific logic.
-The below list is some cultural do’s and don’ts in Nepal.
+Some of their customs you will find interesting, some strange, and others beyond scientific logic.
+The below list is some cultural dos and don’ts in Nepal.

 - “Namaste” is a common act done by putting the palms together in a prayer-like gesture to greet anyone in Nepal.

 - Do not take it seriously if any Nepalese hesitates to shake hands because it really hasn’t been very long since western traditions crept into the Nepalese way of life.